beccadax/SyntaxKit/README.md

 SyntaxKit will load all of the syntaxes in all of these folders.
 You can use the `+[ASKSyntax syntaxForType:]` method to fetch a syntax for a given UTI. `+syntaxForType:` will always return a preferred UTI over a compatible UTI.
 If there's a tie, it will return a syntax from a folder higher in the list above instead of one lower in the list.
 If there's still a tie, the syntax loaded first will win.
 Since this is nondeterministic, pay attention to the syntaxes shipped with your app to ensure they don't conflict.

+SyntaxKit watches the user-accessible Syntax Definitions folder for changes, and if it sees one, it invalidates the list of syntaxes.
+You should observe `ASKSyntaxWillInvalidateSyntaxesNotification` and `ASKSyntaxDidInvalidateSyntaxesNotification` to find out when this happens and possibly re-assess which syntax you should use.

 SyntaxKit currently ships with three syntaxes:

 * "CSS 1", which includes `org.w3.cascading-style-sheet` as a preferred UTI.
 (Since there is no system-wide UTI for stylesheets, SyntaxKit declares this one.)